dumitreu/test_assignment/README.md

 registry value.

-Here is the example of configuration file:
+Here is the example of configuration file (which is generated automatically during service installation process):

 ```
 {